Lukas1407/Obsidian/Notes/University Lectures/Current/Software Technik 2/notes/Unified Process (UP).md

     - **Architecturally Significant Use Cases**: Focus on use cases that are vital for understanding the system's architecture, detailing their non-functional requirements and interactions.
 - **Visualization**: Expressed in text and visualized with UML use case diagrams.

+## UP Overview
+- **Iterative and Incremental**: UP is fundamentally iterative, meaning it repeats software development activities, and incremental, meaning each iteration builds on the previous ones, progressively adding features and functionality.
+- **Risk-Driven**: Prioritizes early mitigation of high-risk features or aspects of the project to reduce impacts on the schedule and budget.
+- **Client-Driven**: Focuses on satisfying the client's needs and requirements, continually involving them throughout the project.
+- **Architecture-Centric**: Emphasizes a robust and flexible software architecture that evolves over time, supporting the growing complexity and changes in requirements.
+## UP Phases
+- **Inception**: This initial phase aims to establish the project's scope, business case, and feasibility.
+Key activities include defining the vision, assessing potential costs, and deciding whether to proceed with the project.
+- **Elaboration**: Focuses on developing the core architecture, identifying the majority of the requirements, addressing major risks, and laying out a more reliable cost and schedule estimate.
+This phase ensures the project's foundation is solid before full-scale development begins.
+- **Construction**: Dedicated to the bulk of the development work for lower-risk and easier elements, fleshing out the remaining system components, and preparing for deployment.
+- **Transition**: Involves final adjustments based on beta testing feedback, deployment to the live environment, and ensuring that the system is fully operational and meets the client's needs.
+## UP Disciplines
+- **Business Modeling**: Understands and models the organization's business processes and dynamics where the system will be deployed.
+- **Requirements**: Involves gathering, analyzing, validating, and managing the requirements of the system.
+- **Design**: Focuses on how to implement the system in software, including the planning of both the software's architecture and detailed design.
+- **Implementation, Test, Deployment**: The practical application of the design, followed by testing to validate the functionality against the requirements, and then deploying the system into a production environment.
+- **Configuration & Change Management**: Manages changes to the project and the system to maintain integrity and traceability.
+- **Project Management**: Oversees the planning, staffing, execution, and monitoring of the project to ensure successful delivery.
+- **Environment**: Involves setting up and maintaining the development and production environments.
+## Key Characteristics
+The Unified Process is characterized by its flexibility in handling changes and its focus on delivering a system that not only meets the current requirements but also accommodates future expansion.
+It allows for feedback loops at each stage, ensuring that the end product is well-aligned with business needs and can adapt to unforeseen changes or requirements, which is a stark contrast to more rigid models like the Waterfall.